 That shit is a work in progress...

 It took me 30 years to realize how important I am.
 My manfriend jokes all the time that I'm always happy / laughing or smiling.
-Maybe I'm not but I just choose to be happy.
-(I also have a huge crush on him and am still a little extra giggly in front of him.
-I'm a loser like that.)
+Maybe I'm not but I do choose to be.
+(I adore him and am a little extra giggly in front of him.)